What is Ick?

 Copper sulphate is frequently used when treating for parasites but can be very toxic, so use with care.
 Instructions for use will be given on the bottle.

-Recommended Medications that use Copper / Copper Sulphate
+Medication that Uses Copper / Copper Sulphate

 The medication won’t treat every fish in the same way.
 There are lots of variables to consider, like the size of the aquarium and the fish’s age, so take this into account when applying the medication.

-Using salt to Medicate
+Using Salt To Medicate

 Adding salt to your aquarium can be a great method of getting rid of Ick, but like medication, should always be approached carefully – we recommend you read about salt implementation here before following our instructions below.
 We’ll recommend salt dosage for your aquarium below but this should only be used as a reference.
 Depending on how you source your treatment salt, dosage instruction may be given on the product box/packaging.
 For Ick we recommend doing the following below.